 Art: The art concentration is designed to supplement instruction for those students interested in the technical design elements of theatre.
 Art courses will aid students in learning some of the basic skills necessary for a technical designer, including drafting and rendering, color theory, visual composition, and art history.

-Music: The music concentration offers students interested in musical theory, develop their voices through choral performances and individual lessons, or both.
+Music: The music concentration allows students interested in musical theory to develop their voices through choral performances and individual lessons, or both.

 English: The English concentration aims to educate students interested in literary aspects of theatre.
-Students seeking admission to Ph.D. programs for theatre or those interested in serving as teacher or those interested in serving as teachers or dramaturges would benefit from this concentration.
+Students seeking admission to Ph.D. programs for theatre or those interested in serving as teachers or dramaturges would benefit from this concentration.